rich-newman/typescript-analyzer-eslint-prettier/docs/setupangular.md

 ```
 You should get template/eqeqeq and template/banana-in-box errors in the inline template.
 This code is taken from the @angular-eslint docs examples of how to break the rules.

 Note that there is a fixer for the template/banana-in-box rule, but the @angular-eslint plugin doesn't seem to work too well here.
-If you fix the test file above (rightclick in code window/Fix TypeScript Analyzer (ESLint) Errors if Possible) it will remove the space after app-sizer.
+If you fix the app.component.ts file above (rightclick in code window/Fix TypeScript Analyzer (ESLint) Errors if Possible) it will remove the space after app-sizer and before the fixed code `[(size)])="(fontSizePx)"`.
 After that all your errors disappear in spite of the fact that only banana-in-box is actually fixed.
-Put the space back to get the other two errors appearing again.
+Put the space back to get the other error appearing again.
+That is, make the second line be `<app-sizer [(size)])="(fontSizePx)"></app-sizer>`.

 ## Standalone TypeScript Angular Project